 Kostobe Ancient Settlement

-Only 15 kilometers away from the city of Taraz stands the ruins of Kostobe.
-Now archeologists and researchers tend to agree that Kostobe is actually the ancient city of Jamukat.
-Jamukat was founded in the 6th century by merchants from Uzbekistan who traveled the Great Silk Road and who wanted to resettle from Bukhara.
+Only 15 kilometres away from the modern city of Taraz, Kostobe was once one of the largest ancient settlements in the Talas River oasis.
+It was founded in the 6th century by merchants from Uzbekistan who travelled the Silk Roads and wanted to resettle from Bukhara.

-The exploration and excavation conducted by archeologists in the 20th century indicated that Kostobe was a busy and an important trading center from the 6th to the 12th century.
-Like many other cities along the Great Silk Road at that time, it was destroyed by the Mongol invasions despite significant defenses all around the city.
+The exploration and excavation conducted by archaeologists in the 20th century indicates that Kostobe was a busy and important trading centre from the 6th to the 12th century.
+Like many other cities along the Silk Road at that time, it was destroyed by the Mongol invasions despite significant defences all around the city.

-What makes Kostobe so unique and interesting is its diversity.
-Excavations proved that the ancient medieval city was made of different buildings which were built in different time periods, and the decorative elements were largely influenced by foreign cultures.
-The ruins of Kostobe include pieces of stones engraved with geometric and plant patterns, which indicated cultural links with countries like Pakistan and Egypt.
+What makes Kostobe so interesting is its diversity.
+Excavations have shown that the ancient medieval city was made of various buildings which were constructed in different time periods, and the decorative elements were largely influenced by the foreign cultures that were dominant at the time.
+The ruins of Kostobe include pieces of stones engraved with geometric and plant patterns, which indicate cultural links with countries like Pakistan and Egypt.